Hyundai Tiburon: Second generation (GK; 2001)

 In 2005 Hyundai facelifted the Tiburon and reshuffled the model lineup; offering GS, GT, and SE models.
 The SE was now a separate trim from the GT models.
 Hyundai's four-cylinder engine went into the GS, while the other two held the 2.7-liter V6.
 A five-speed manual transmission was standard.
 A four-speed automatic with a manual shift was optional for GS and GT models, but the SE had exclusive use of a six-speed manual gearbox.
 Anti-lock brakes was standard on the SE and optional for the GT coupe, which could be equipped with leather upholstery.
 GS coupes rode on 16-inch wheels, versus 17-inch for other models.
 All-disc brakes and front side airbags were standard.
 Anti-lock brakes were made standard on all 2006 model Tiburons.
+In the USA, the rear wiper was removed as a standard feature for the 2005 and 2006 models, although it could be purchased as an optional extra.

 In the UK, three models were available before and after the 2005 facelift: the 1.6S, 2.0SE and V6.
 The 1.6S had a single exhaust and leather seats were optional, although following the 2005 facelift half-leather seats were standard.
 Both other models have twin exhausts and leather seats as standard.
 The six-speed gearbox was also standard on the V6 model.

-A popular modification saw owners of the first GK model removing the air-filter resonator box.
-The resonator box was located directly in front of the front left hand side wheel, behind the fender.
-This allowed for a greater airflow to the air filter, gaining a minimal increase of brake horsepower (bhp).
-Hyundai, seeking cost cuts, adopted this modification for 2004+ models.
-Hyundai also released a new color for their 2006 Tiburon called Regatta blue, between Tidal Wave blue and Midnight blue, which is Metallic.
-This color is also available for the 2007 Elantra and Tiburon.

-In Greece (S145 model) and perhaps other countries, due to high taxation in hi-displacement engines, a 1.6-liter Turbocharged engine was available for some years, producing 145 PS(107 kW) at 5,800 rpm and 190 Nm (128 lbf) of torque at 4,300 rpm and making the 1233 kg vehicle capable of accelerating from 0–100 km/h (0–62 mph) in 9.3 seconds and achieving a top speed of 210 km/h (131 mph).
+In Greece (S145 model), due to high taxation in hi-displacement engines, a 1.6-liter turbocharged engine was available for some years, producing 145 PS(107 kW) at 5,800 rpm and 190 Nm (128 lbf) of torque at 4,300 rpm and making the 1233 kg vehicle capable of accelerating from 0–100 km/h (0–62 mph) in 9.3 seconds and achieving a top speed of 210 km/h (131 mph).
 Fuel consumption was 6.4L/100 km (36.8 mpg).